LukasSkrivanek/LukasSkrivanek/README.md

 ## 👋 Hi, I'm Lukas!

 I'm a **junior iOS developer** passionate about mobile app development.
-My focus is on **Swift, SwiftUIm**.
+My focus is on **Swift, SwiftUI**.
 I'm eager to learn new technologies and experiment with modern app development approaches.

 ### 🔧 Technologies & Tools
 - **Programming Languages:** Swift, TypeScript